 The Network will work with 30% of dialysis facilities in the Network service area and demonstrate a 10% increase in the number of eligible patients waitlisted.

-Completion of monthly paperwork and determination of eligible patients as requested, monitor the Patient Ambassador Program.
+Implement Network interventions to improve the process for patients to get waitlisted.
+Complete monthly paperwork and determination of eligible patients as requested.
+Support the use of the Patient Ambassador Program.

 Research and best practices have demonstrated that units with active participation of patients as members of the health care team achieve better clinical outcomes more readily.
 This year, the Network is requesting that each facility in the Improve Transplant Coordination QIA designate at least one patient, or preferably, one patient per shift to take the lead on special projects.
 We will provide training for these patients to supervise these programs in the clinic.
 Patients should be viewed as role models in the unit as far as the ability to lead and become "the unofficial spokesman" on the care team.